robblanco/robblanco.github.io/publications.md

   (system description)*, by Roberto Blanco, Matteo Manighetti and Dale Miller.
   Accepted at the Coq Workshop 2020.

+* *Linking a lambda Prolog proof checker to the Coq kernel: an extended abstract*, by Roberto Blanco, Matteo Manighetti and Dale Miller.
+Presented at the **International Workshop on Logical Frameworks and Meta-Languages:
+  Theory and Practice** (LFMTP 2020).
+Online, 30 June 2020.

+* *On the Proof Theory of Property-Based Testing of Coinductive Specifications,
+  or: PBT to Infinity and beyond*, by Roberto Blanco, Dale Miller and Alberto Momigliano.
+Presented at the **International Workshop on Logical Frameworks and Meta-Languages: Theory and Practice** (LFMTP 2020).
+Online, 29 June 2020.

 * [*Trace-relating compiler correctness and secure compilation*]( https://arxiv.org/abs/1907.05320), by Carmine Abate, Roberto Blanco, Ștefan Ciobâcă, Adrien Durier, Deepak Garg, Cătălin Hriţcu, Marco Patrignani, Éric